 I just learned today that the SEC will make an announcement tomorrow on 12/11/15 regarding derivatives and how ETF providers use them to create levered products.
 What follows is my opinion on the topic.

 I think that everyone understands by now how leverage can be used irresponsibly as there are dozens of books and articles that attempt to demonize the entire industry of leveraged products.
 I think that it is important as a successful saver and investor to speak up about how I use these products responsibly to actually reduce my risk profile.

-The biggest source of controversy with levered products seems to be the "decay" factor due to daily rebalancing which is no dark secret but rather a basic mathematical fact regarding the nature of percentages.
+The biggest source of controversy with leveraged products seems to be the "decay" factor due to daily rebalancing which is no dark secret but rather a basic mathematical fact regarding the nature of percentages.
 I rarely see it discussed, but this same "decay" factor that degrades performance in range bound markets can actually enhance performance in trending markets...open up a spreadsheet and try it out for yourself...it's basic math!

 Instead of going out into the market and buying $10K worth of the S&P 500 index I can instead buy $5K worth of its equivalent 2X levered product and if we go into a sudden recession or depression I am only out the $5K instead of the full $10K.
 Whatever "decay" I may end up paying for is just the cost of the protection that allows me to keep half of my money if everything ends up going to zero.
-Do not delude yourself...in this era of flash crashes your nice and safe vanilla index fund can just as easily go to zero for some bizarre off the wall reason as can these "highly dangerous" leveraged products.
+Do not delude yourself...in this era of flash crashes a nice and safe vanilla index fund can just as easily go to zero for some bizarre reason as can these "highly dangerous" leveraged products.
 Always remember, investments don't lose money...people lose money.